Healthy Gut Pro-B

 - Lactobacillus plantarum

-Taking Prebiotics helps Probiotics work better and more efficiently and stimulates the growth of beneficial bacteria already in the GI tract.
-In fact, many leading experts strongly support the supplementation of PREbiotics as perhaps even more important than supplementing Probiotics because PREbiotics provide support to the hundreds of healthy strains already in the GI tract.
-Supplementing Probiotics allow for the introduction of only a small number of strains compared with the hundreds of strains already present in the GI tract that need nourishment for development support to ensure our overall health and wellness.
+Many leading experts strongly support the supplementation of prebiotics as perhaps even more important than supplementing probiotics, because prebiotics provide support to the hundreds of healthy strains already in the GI tract.
+Supplementing probiotics allows for the introduction of only a small number of strains compared to the hundreds of strains already present in the GI tract that need nourishment to ensure our overall health and wellness.

-Propol®A has over 60 international clinical studies and 14 safety studies that include claims other than Prebiotic support such as healthy glucose, lower triglyceride levels and cholesterol management, weight loss and satiety studies too.
+Propol®A has over 60 international clinical studies and 14 safety studies that include claims beyond prebiotic support such as healthy glucose, lower triglyceride levels and cholesterol management.
+Not to mention weight loss and satiety studies, too.

-- A shelf stable formula delivers Probiotics unscathed through stomach acid.
+- Shelf-stable formula delivers probiotics unscathed through stomach acid.